Senior 6 min · March 05, 2026

 console.log(Number(undefined)); // NaN

-// parseInt vs Number: use parseInt for integers where trailing chars are ok
+// parseInt vs Number: use parseInt only when trailing characters are acceptable

 function calculateOrderTotal(priceString, quantityString) {